rust-lang/rust-forge/triage-procedure.md

 you are doing triage in the comment you post.
 For example, start your comments with something like "Ping from triage ..."."

+First ensure that the status tag matches the current state of the PR.
+Change the tag if necessary, and apply the procedure for the new tag.

 ### [Unassigned PRs]

 All PRs that have no assignee (except rollups) should be assigned to a random